ComputeRx has you covered with everything from laptop LCD (display/monitor) repairs, to desktop ram upgrades. Below are the services we offer:

 access speeds.

-If you suspect hard drive issues, don't hesitate to contact ComputeRx,
+If you suspect hard drive issues, or want to upgrade to an SSD drive

-is always a good idea to have a backup solution; ComputeRx can help in that department
+is of course always a good idea to have a backup solution in case of HD failure; ComputeRx can help in that department

 as well.